-Fieldtrips: You will also have the opportunity to undertake fieldwork or visit relevant international organisations or research establishments as part of your studies.
+Fieldtrips: Students may undertake fieldwork or visit relevant international organisations or research establishments as part of their studies.

 International exchanges: Students will be able to take part in international exchanges through our study abroad programme and/or our international fieldtrips.